What is Familial Hypercholesterolemia (FH)?

 In a little box on the bottom of page A11 in the Health section of the Wall Street Journal yesterday, this important question finally appeared in the press.

-The FH Foundation was happy to answer that question in depth for writer, Sumathi Reddy, and grateful for her interest.
+the Family Heart Foundation was happy to answer that question in depth for writer, Sumathi Reddy, and grateful for her interest.
 We connected her to multiple patients with FH who are struggling to get access to the therapies their doctors have prescribed.

 Even for those of us who are lucky enough to know what we have, fortunate to be under the care of doctors who understand our condition, and blessed to live in a time when there are multiple therapies to help manage our condition, this article

 underlines that it is still a struggle to get the care we need.

 While highlighting FH, the article

 only cursorily explains why FH is different and why time delays in treatment can cost someone their life.
 I encourage you to share your own story online in the Comments section of the Wall Street Journal